Is Flu Going Around in New Jersey This Week?

 Where does this flu data come from?

 This data comes from the CDC's ILINet (Influenza-like Illness Surveillance Network), accessed via the Delphi Epidata API.
-ILINet includes reports from thousands of healthcare providers across the United States who track the percentage of patient visits for flu-like symptoms each week.
+ILINet includes reports from thousands of healthcare providers in participating states who track the percentage of patient visits for flu-like symptoms each week.

 How often is this page updated?